-Dr. Pinar took his B.S. in Education at Ohio State University, graduating in 1969.
-He taught English at the Paul D. Schreiber High School in Port Washington, Long Island, New York from 1969-1971, returning to Ohio State to finish his M.A. in 1970 and the Ph.D. in 1972.
-Dr. Pinar is the founding editor of the scholarly journal JCT, and with Janet Miller, the founder of the Bergamo Conference on Curriculum Theory and Classroom Practice, as well as the founder and former President of the International Association for the Advancement of Curriculum Studies and the founder of its American affiliate, the American Association for the Advancement of Curriculum Studies, for which he served as Conference Committee chair.
+Pinar took his B.S. in Education at Ohio State University, graduating in 1969.
+He taught English at the Paul D. Schreiber High School in Port Washington, New York from 1969-1971, returning to Ohio State to finish his M.A. in 1970 and the Ph.D. in 1972.
+Pinar is the founding editor of the scholarly journal JCT and the founder of the Bergamo Conference on Curriculum Theory and Classroom Practice, as well as the founder and former President of the International Association for the Advancement of Curriculum Studies.
+Pinar also established the American Association for the Advancement of Curriculum Studies.